 The aim of the network is to provide free of charge help and advice to consumers on their cross-border purchases, whether online or on the spot within these 30 countries.

-The EC is a member organisation of ICPEN.
+The EC is an observer organisation of ICPEN.

-The AECSG is not currently a member organisation of ICPEN.
+The COMESA is an observer organisation of ICPEN.

 FIAGC is a multilateral forum devoted to the analysis and discussion of the public policy of consumer protection, formed by the governmental agencies of Latin America, Spain, and Portugal.
 The objective of FIAGC is to promote the cooperation among members, through the exchange of information and experiences in all those topics of common interest to perform with efficiency when developing and applying public policies for consumer protection.

-The FIAGC is a member organisation of ICPEN.
+The FIAGC is an observer organisation of ICPEN.

 The ACCCP promotes consumer protection in Southeast Asia.
 Among the initiative’s objective are: